Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Results

+Finally, we note an advantage of the present algorithm to describe the nanoparticle melting with far greater precision than traditional approaches such as a-CNA \cite{a-cna}, PTM \cite{ptm}, or the Lindemann criterion \cite{lindemann}.
 The robustness of machine-learning-based analysis methods against thermal noise is now well established \cite{robust, distortion-score, tom, neighbor-map}.
 However, the materials studied previously often possessed a majoritary distribution (e.g., defects in bulk) and a reduced diversity of atomic environments.
 Furthermore, when using the Mahalanobis distance, a key assumption is that the statistical distributions of atomic environments are unimodal Gaussians \cite{distortion-score}, which is not rigorously verified in the present case.
 The lack of periodicity and the small sizes of the systems studied thus made their analysis particularly challenging.

 In the classification used in this paper, all atoms of a given facet type are grouped in the same class.
-For instance, an atom located next to the edge of an $\{01\bar{1}1\}$ facet is assigned to the $\{01\bar{1}1\}$ facet's class, as well as an atom located in the center of the same facet.
+For instance, an atom located next to the edge of a $\{01\bar{1}1\}$ facet is assigned to the $\{01\bar{1}1\}$ facet's class, as well as an atom located in the center of the same facet.
 Further decomposing the $\{01\bar{1}1\}$ facet's class into several classes using the GMM algorithm could reveal the presence of several sub-distributions, allowing to separate atoms to reflect differences on their local environment.
 This suggests that a finer granularity of analysis would be straightforward to achieve using the same workflow, allowing the analysis of local atomic patterns found on surfaces.
 In the present work, we avoided excessively multiplying the number of classes, and chose to work with classes that do not rigorously adhere to the unimodality condition.
-The fact that our classification performs well, even for non-unimodal classes, further underscores the robustness and flexibility of these methods, two characteristics that are clear limitations of more traditional analysis techniques such as PTM \cite{ptm} or a-CNA \cite{a-cna}.
+The fact that our classification performs well, even for non-unimodal classes, further underscores the robustness and flexibility of these methods, two characteristics that are clear limitations of more traditional analysis techniques such as PTM~\cite{ptm} or a-CNA~\cite{a-cna}.

+The present work relies on a combination of MD simulations and advanced post-processing techniques to investigate the melting of metallic nanoparticles in fine detail, leading to several general conclusions.
+We took several steps to ensure the statistical robustness of the results, although their translation into error bars or formal error quantification remains challenging.
+To assess the effect of the heating procedure, we verified that we found no significant variations in observations when maintaining the system for more than 50 ps at each temperature, and used a more conservative value of 100 ps per 10K increment.